CNCO: 2017–2018: Más Allá Tour and CNCO

 On February 7, 2017, the band was announced as one of four finalists in the category "Artist of the Year, New" for the 2017 Billboard Latin Music Awards, representing artists who charted well over the past year.
-On February 26 they began their first headlining tour, Más Allá, in Cochabamba, Bolivia, for a total of 15 countries, including 40 performances in Central and South America, Mexico, Portugal, Spain, and the United States; and recorded music for their second album while on tour.
-On March 24, they were featured on the remix of Becky G's "Todo Cambió".
+On February 26 they began their first headlining tour, Más Allá, in Cochabamba, Bolivia, for a total of 15 countries, including 40 performances in Central and South America, Mexico, Portugal, Spain, and the United States.
+They recorded music for their second album while on tour.
+On March 24, they were featured on the remix of Becky G's song "Todo Cambió".
 On April 4, 2017, the group officially released the lead single from their second album, "Hey DJ", featuring Puerto Rican singer Yandel; they also released a solo pop version.
 They were featured on a remix of Enrique Iglesias' "Súbeme la Radio", released on May 12.
 On May 26, they were featured on Río Roma's song "Princesa".

 On August 18, CNCO released a remixed version of "Reggaetón Lento" featuring vocals from British girl group Little Mix as the second single from the record.
 On October 20, 2017, the group released the third single, "Mamita" from their second album.
 On March 3, 2018, they released the song, "Mi Medicina", announcing the album's pre-order.
 It was followed by "Bonita" two weeks later, on March 16, and finally "Fiesta en Mi Casa", also arriving two weeks later, on March 30.
 The music videos accompanied the songs' releases.

 On April 6, 2018, the boy band released their highly anticipated second self-titled album, CNCO.
 It debuted at number one on the Billboard Top Latin Albums and entered at number 33 on the Billboard 200, succeeding their debut.
 The group released "Sólo Yo", along with its music video, to celebrate the album's release.
 On May 16, CNCO signed a new management deal with Walter Kolm Entertainment, after being managed by Ricky Martin for nearly three years.
 The music video for the fifth single "Se Vuelve Loca" was made available on July 19, with a Spanglish version being released for digital download and streaming several hours later.
 It reached number one on the Latin Pop Songs Chart in October 2018.
 The band embarked on the CNCO World Tour, starting in Guatemala.
 They announced shows in the United States, thus becoming their first U.S. tour.
 The band released a collaboration with singer-songwriter Prince Royce on October 26, titled "Llegaste Tú".
 On November 8, the group released a remix version of "Hey DJ", with American singer-songwriter Meghan Trainor and Jamaican artist Sean Paul.